PropForth6/PropForth6/doc/README-setup-notes.txt

 [notice that the PropForth6 entry to the PATH environment variable is local to THIS TERMINAL WINDOW ONLY.]
 [If you open another termainal, this will not be present until you run the ./pr.sh script]

-Notice: when you type "go" into the command prompt after the environment variables are set, the response is no longer "go is not currently installed"; Now the response is  the "go" help context display.
+Notice: when you type "goterm" into the command prompt before the environment variables are set, (or before the goterm is compiled/installed) the response is "goterm is not currently installed".

 =========== end script to set up tool environment variables =================